qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 making it a popular choice for hobby electronics projects.

 1. __Price point:__
-$35 for the Model B with Ethernet, $25 for the Model A without (plus cost of shipping, tax, power supply, SD card).
+$35 with Ethernet, $25 without (plus cost of shipping, tax, power supply, SD card).
 This is down into Arduino territory --- low enough to build a project without worrying about tearing it apart right away to recover the Raspberry Pi.

 1. __Integrated Peripherals:__
 It has HDMI video (1080p with hardware decoding), audio, Ethernet, USB (with support for Wi-Fi).
-An expansion header with general purpose input/output (GPIO) pins for interfacing to digital signals (LEDs, pushbuttons) and a UART, a SPI bus, and an I²C bus (memory devices, sensors).
+It also has an expansion header with general purpose input/output (GPIO) pins for interfacing to digital signals (LEDs, pushbuttons) and a UART, a SPI bus, and an I²C bus (memory devices, sensors).
 The combination of video and networking with low-level interfaces in one low-cost device opens up many possibilities.